failclosed/failclosed.github.io/landing.md

          errorDiv.textContent = "You must agree to the terms.";
          return;
       }

       // Retrieve the 'file' parameter from the URL query string var urlParams = new URLSearchParams(window.location.search);
-      var fileParam = urlParams.get("file") || "download1"; // default to download1 if missing
+      var fileParam = urlParams.get("file") || "download1"; // default if missing

-      // Optionally, store the email in localStorage (if needed for future reference) localStorage.setItem("user_email", emailField.value);
+      // Store the valid email in localStorage localStorage.setItem("user_email", emailField.value);

       // Redirect to confirmation.html with the file parameter preserved window.location.href = "confirmation.html?file=" + encodeURIComponent(fileParam);
     });